MovGP0/Obsidian_Notes/dotNET/WinForms/Interfaces/IBindingList.md

-Provides the features required to support both complex and simple scenarios when binding to a data source.
+Provides the features required to support both complex and simple scenarios when binding to a data source, like sorting and searching.

 Implemented by the `System.Data.DataView` and the derived `System.Windows.Forms.BindingSource` class.